Heron, Egret & Bittern Control

 Protect Property From Heron, Egrets & Bitterns

-Herons, Egrets & Bitterns are long-legged coastal & freshwater birds in the Ardeidae family, with 64 recognized species.
-These water birds become nuisance birds when they leave large messes behind, build nests where they are unwanted, or fish in manmade fish ponds.
-Protected by the Migratory Bird Treaty Act of 1918, these birds are best treated with preventative measures.
+Herons, Egrets & Bitterns are long-legged freshwater & coastal birds, with 64 recognized species in the Ardeidae family.
+These water birds become nuisance birds when they leave large messes behind, build nests where they are unwanted, or fish in unwanted areas such as fisheries & koi ponds.
+Heavily protected by the Migratory Bird Treaty Act of 1918, these birds are to be treated with preventative measures only.

-These large birds are found all over the world, ranging in size between 12" (30cm) to 60" (152cm) tall, with wingspans of up to 91" (230cm) across, & can weigh up to 11lbs (5kg).
+Found all over the world, these large birds range in size between 12" (30cm) to 60" (152cm) tall, with wingspans of up to 91" (230cm) across, & can weigh up to 11lbs (5kg).
 Most fishing birds are protected by the U.S. Migratory Bird Treaty Act of 1918.
 This means they may not be harmed, & once their nests are built, they cannot be disrupted until the chicks are old enough to leave the nest.
 All Bird-X products are non-lethal, chemical-free & humane, but check your local laws to be certain not to disrupt birds when they are nesting.

-We offer a variety of options to keep herons & egrets out of unwanted spaces, including our HeronBuster PRO, a sonic device that treats up to 7 acres with naturally-recorded predator calls combined with heron & egret distress cries.
-This device was created solely for humanely repelling heron, egrets, bitterns, & other waterbirds.
+Bird-X offers a variety of options to keep herons & egrets out of unwanted spaces, including the sonic HeronBuster PRO device, which treats up to 7 acres with naturally-recorded predator calls combined with heron & egret distress cries.
+This device was created solely for the non-lethal prevention of heron, egrets, bitterns, & other waterbirds.

-Koi pond owners know all about this problem.
-Both professional fisheries as well as backyard tilapia farmers must also protect against fishing birds.
-Any property located near wetlands, marshes, shores with freshwater & saltwater bodies of water, streams, rivers & lakes may become the unwelcome location of heron & egrets landing, nesting, roosting, & perching.
+Koi pond owners know all about this problem, as do professional fisheries & backyard tilapia farmers.
+In order to keep fish unaffected, protective measures must be taken.
+Any property located near wetlands, marshes, shores with freshwater & saltwater bodies of water, streams, rivers & lakes may become the unwelcome location of heron & egrets landing, nesting, roosting, & perching, which can cause large messes or other problems.

-Fish ponds of all types are best protected by a physical barrier such as Bird Netting.
-Not only does the netting protect fish from being eaten by Egrets & Herons, as well as cormorants & other birds which prey on fish, it also blocks off their food source - therefore eliminating, in most cases, the reason for their attraction to the property.
+All types of fish ponds are best protected by a physical barrier such as Bird Netting.
+Netting protects fish from being eaten by egrets, herons, bitterns, cormorants, & other birds which prey on fish, blocking off their food source; therefore eliminating, in most cases, the reason for their attraction to the property.

 Birds can be much more difficult to treat if there is a food source available, so if it is possible to block off that food source, this is the first recommendation.